Kinetics of phase separation in thermally isolated critical binary fluids: Adiabatic Decomposition

 What will be done here is just assume a simple temperature dependent form for $\calF$ and compute its coefficients.
 Then, the free energy will be examined to determine how well it predicts some equilibrium properties of a critical binary mixture such as the equation of state and susceptibility.
 If the free energy gives satisfactory results in regions important to the adiabatic decomposition theory, then its form and the scheme used to compute it will be considered adequate.

-In that spirit, and given the arguments above (including those leading to Eq.(\ref{3i})), assume that the dominant temperature dependence in the theory is in $\zeta$ and let that parameter be linear in $\epsilon$:
+In that spirit, and given the arguments above (including those leading to Eq.(\ref{3i})), assume that the dominant temperature dependence in the theory is in $\zeta$ and $\lambda_4$.
+The latter changes to $\lambda_4{T/T_f}$, recognizing that the $x^4$ term arises from the configurational entropy.
+The $x^2$ term has both entropic and energetic origins, so let $\zeta$ be linear in $\epsilon$: